-- 4.1 The remuneration of employees below management level is subject to the 'National Agreement on Pay and Conditions of Service of the National Joint Council for Local Government Services' commonly known as the 'Green Book'. - 4.2 The 'Green Book' contains a national basic framework for conditions of service but also allows for local variation on certain specified conditions of service, including the pay structure.
+4.1.
+The remuneration of employees below management level is subject to the 'National Agreement on Pay and Conditions of Service of the National Joint Council for Local Government Services' commonly known as the 'Green Book'.

+- 4.2.
+The 'Green Book' contains a national basic framework for conditions of service but also allows for local variation on certain specified conditions of service, including the pay structure.
 The County Council and the local trades unions have been working closely together over a number of years to implement these local variations via Local Collective Agreements.
-In broad terms, these provided for a range of changes to terms and conditions of employment, including the following: - the adoption of the National Joint Council Job Evaluation Scheme for determining the grade of posts on the local single status pay spine. - the local East Sussex Single Status pay scales containing 13 nonoverlapping grades with consistent incremental steps, is being phased in from 1 April 2003 and employees that remain on the former 'NJC' pay spine will transfer to these grades by 2014.
-A copy of the current set of payscales is published on the County Council's website. - a harmonised arrangement of paying up to two additional increments for work undertaken at weekends within the normal working week. - 4.3 The nationally negotiated pay awards have been applied to the local single status pay scales since their introduction in 2003.
-The national pay awards in 2010/11, 2011/12 and 2012/13 were 0%. - 4.4 Staff who are not Chief Officers working in Education Advisory roles or as Educational Psychologists are paid according to the national salary framework for Soulbury staff and associated terms and conditions.
+In broad terms, these have provided for a range of changes to terms and conditions of employment, including the following: - the adoption of the National Joint Council Job Evaluation Scheme for determining the grade of posts on the local single status pay spine; - the local East Sussex Single Status pay scales containing 13 non-overlapping grades with consistent incremental steps, is being phased in.
+Any employees remaining on the former 'NJC' pay spine are being transferred onto these grades during 2016/17.
+A copy of the current set of pay scales is published on the County Council's website. - a harmonised arrangement of paying up to two additional increments for work undertaken at weekends within the normal working week. - 4.3.
+The nationally negotiated pay awards have been applied to the local single status pay scales since their introduction in 2003.
+The national pay award for 2014/15 covered the two year period from April 2014 to March 2016 and essentially provided a tapering percentage to be applied, with the highest amount of 8.56% going to the bottom of the NJC scale, reducing to 2.20% for spinal column point 11 onwards.
+The proposed pay award for 2016/17 covers the period April 2016 to March 2018 and again essentially provides a tapering percentage to be applied, with the highest amount of 6.6% going to the bottom of the NJC scale, reducing to 1% for spinal column points 18 and above in year 1 followed by 3.4% for the bottom spinal column point and reducing to 1% for spinal column points 18 and above in order to take account of the National Living Wage.
+At present, this offer is subject to ongoing negotiations between national employers and national staff side representatives. - 4.4.
+Staff, who are not Chief Officers, working in Education Advisory roles or as Educational Psychologists are paid according to the national salary framework for Soulbury staff with associated terms and conditions.